BorgXQ/continuo/README.md

   <a href="docs/windows-release.md">Build for Windows</a>
 </p>

 Continuo plays local MP3s and finds alternative transitions within each track, letting your soundtrack continue while you focus on the game.

 ## Install

-The first release targets **Windows x64**.
-When available, download the Setup `.exe` from [GitHub Releases](https://github.com/BorgXQ/continuo/releases), run it, and open Continuo.
-The Windows installer bundles the analysis backend; users do not need Python, Node.js, or FFmpeg installed separately.
+Continuo-v1.0.0 is only available for **Windows x64**.
+Download the one-click Setup `.exe` installer from [GitHub Releases](https://github.com/BorgXQ/continuo/releases), run it, and open Continuo.

-Audio plays through your system's default output. **Discord output is not included in v1.0.0.** Linux and macOS installers are not part of this release.

 ## Start Playing